 Louisiana COVID-19 Safety Tips

 In light of the recent World Health Organization (WHO) classification of COVID-19 as a pandemic and the U.S. declaring a national emergency, many Louisiana residents are understandably on edge.
 Life has been disrupted across the state as schools close, companies instruct employees to work from home, and hospitals cope with an influx of patients.

-Mike Brandner Injury Attorneys wants to make sure that the people in our community stay safe and healthy.
+Mike Brandner Law wants to make sure that the people in our community stay safe and healthy.
 In addition to our Coronavirus Resources page, we’d like to offer the following information and Louisiana COVID-19 safety tips to help slow the spread of the virus and avoid suffering a personal injury during this uncertain time.

+Louisiana COVID-19 Safety Tips